RogerioHD/LogAnalysis/README.md

 If everthing is ok the output of your shell would seems like:
 `vagrant@vagrant:/vagrant/news$`
 Just wrtite `python newsdb.py` and you will get the reports!
+### Accessing the Database
+To check for other queries of your interest, just certify that your are at `vagrant@vagrant:/vagrant/news$` and than run psql command.